wxWidgets/website/docs/faq/osx/index.md

 wxWidgets on your computer at the same time without conflict.
 You will only encounter this problem if you try to install wxWidgets into /usr/local/bin.

-Some versions of Mac OS X install an older version of wxMac than the one you may be using for development.
+Some versions of macOS install an older version of wxMac than the one you may be using for development.
 This can cause conflicts, such as link errors when building your applications.
 In this case, always ensure you are using the full path to `wx-config` in your project settings.